Why I need a husband. Or a personal assistant. Or at least a dishwasher.

 Can you GrubHub a poached egg?

-He can be my Instagram husband.
+A husband can be my Instagram husband.

 Not going to lie, I would really love to put up more cute photos of me looking cute drinking coffee or looking cute eating scrambled pancakes or looking cute sitting on my couch looking contemplative.
 But you need someone to take those photos.
 And, when you live alone, there’s no one to take them.
 So I usually just end up using awkward selfies that no one really wants to see.